Cigarettes and Bicycle Optional

 It wasn’t perfect, but it was poof and I was excited to finally have some volume in my naturally flat hair.
 As it turned out, I finished the Mrs. Mauve dress just in time for Chris’s and my first anniversary trip.
 We would be staying in the quaint little town of Fredericksburg, TX in the cutest little antique house– the perfect place for pictures!

-The place was very nice and quiet.
+We stayed in the Victorian at Baron’s Creekside.
+It was very nice and quiet.
 We had an excellent time!